Introduction

 Research on attention and consumer behavior suggests that repeated exposure to stimuli increases the likelihood of automatic response, especially when combined with reduced friction.
 The persistence of the stimulus is often more decisive than its intensity: seeing it fewer times does not neutralize; seeing it always consolidates.
 Consumption becomes an operational backdrop, not an event.

-From a behavioral standpoint, repetition reduces the need for conscious evaluation.
+As repetition accumulates, less conscious evaluation is required.
 Academic work on habit learning indicates that when stimuli and responses repeat in stable environments, decision-making shifts from deliberate processing to automatic routines.
 Consumption under continuous stimulation, therefore, does not require persuasion; it relies on the predictability of the environment.

-In readers’ everyday lives, this appears as natural purchases made between tasks, choices guided by persistent recommendations, and acceptance of consumption standards presented as the norm.
+Repeated exposure can make purchases between tasks, choices guided by persistent recommendations, and consumption standards presented as normal feel increasingly routine.
 Consumption is not perceived as an exception, but as a functional response to a context that keeps it always within reach.

 From the Expanded Environment to Predictable Behavior